Meet Our Pathology Residents & Fellows

 Danielle Stamer

 Danielle comes to us from UMass Chan Medical School, where she built on her undergraduate biomedical engineering degree in tissue engineering to research hyperspectral imaging in burn evaluation, and where she published an educational case on classic seminoma of the testis.
-Danielle has a love of drawing, which she has shared through engagement with pediatric patients in the “Arts for Healing” program, and she also enjoys running and biking.
-Her favorite loop is around Jamaica Pond!
+Danielle has a love of drawing, which she has shared through engagement with pediatric patients in the “Arts for Healing” program, and also enjoys running and biking.
+Her favorite loop is around Jamaica Pond.

 Sierra Amaya